punica/punica.js/README.md

 <a name="Service+getRegisteredDevices"></a>

 ### service.getRegisteredDevices() ⇒ <code>Promise</code>
-Sends request to get all registered devices entries.
+Sends request to get all registered device entries.

 **Kind**: instance method of [<code>Service</code>](#Service)
 **Returns**: <code>Promise</code> - which fulfills with a list of registered devices